petecassetta/support-how-to/content/how-to/cloud-servers/linux-patching-details/index.md

 Rocky Linux is an open-source enterprise operating system designed to be 100% bug-for-bug compatible with Red Hat Enterprise Linux®.
 It is under intensive development by the community.
 [Rocky Linux]: <https://Rockylinux.org>

 Applies to both:
-- Does not have upstream support or vendor escalation available
+- Does not have upstream support or vendor escalation available.
-- Has different build environments and QA processes for its packages
+- Has different build environments and QA processes for its packages.
 - Both will receive updates later than RHEL, since packages can't be built until the source code is made available by Red Hat.
-- Not eligible for hot fixes or other out of band packages provided by Red Hat support
+- Not eligible for hot fixes or other out of band packages provided by Red Hat support.
 - Extended Update Support (EUS) is not available - only latest base release is supported.
 - End of life by their respective vendors will be inline with upstream vendor, Red Hat.